willysk73/langteam/README.md

 ## Hierarchical Supervisors

-**💡 Key Feature**: `SupervisorAgent` can be used as a regular agent within another `AgentSystem`, enabling powerful hierarchical team structures.
+**💡 Key Feature**: `SupervisorAgent` can be used as a regular agent within another `AgentSystem`, enabling powerful hierarchical group structures.

-Create teams of teams for complex workflows:
+Create groups of agents for complex workflows:

 ```python
 from langgroup import AgentSystem, SupervisorAgent